MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 ### Top single factor that influences the likelihood of a low rating

-The organization in this example has three roles: consumer, administrator, and publisher.
+The customer in this example can have three roles: consumer, administrator, and publisher.
 Being a consumer is the top factor that contributes to a low rating.

 ![Select Role in Org is consumer](media/power-bi-visualization-influencers/power-bi-role-consumer.png)